antontkv/tmuxNOC/README.md

 ### Sessions history and writing/reading logs

 When you connect to the host, information about when and to which host is stored in `local/sessions_history.log`.
 You can open it with *Show Sessions History* from tmuxNOC menu.
-It written in this format:
+It's written in this format:

 ```
 # 13.07.2020 // The connections from the same date are grouped